alvinabad/vpntools/cryptroot_unlock.md

 ## If your machine uses a static IP

-Add the IP informatiomn to this file: /etc/initramfs-tools/initramfs.conf
+Add the IP information to this file: /etc/initramfs-tools/initramfs.conf
 ```
 IP=192.168.1.7::192.168.1.1:255.255.255.0:myubuntu.com
 ```